capreolina/rangifer_diary/066/README.md

 ![Dual Ghost Pirate card get!](capre-dual-ghost-pirate-card-get.webp "Dual Ghost Pirate card get!")

-Somewhat surprisingly given their name, Dual Ghost Pirates are not really the “dual” of Ghost Pirates in any discernable way, unless you count green as the “dual” of blue… Ghost Pirates are weak to fire and strong to ice, so you might expect Dual Ghost Pirates to be the opposite.
+Somewhat surprisingly given their name, Dual Ghost Pirates are not really the “dual” of Ghost Pirates in any discernible way, unless you count green as the “dual” of blue… Ghost Pirates are weak to fire and strong to ice, so you might expect Dual Ghost Pirates to be the opposite.
 But nope, their elemental interactions are identical.
 But, while I was at Dual Ghost Pirates, I came across something unusual:

 ![capre finds an Unknown Letter~](capre-finds-an-unknown-letter.webp "capre finds an Unknown Letter~")